jlyonsmith/audio_forwarder/README.md

 Audio transmission can be from an input or output device on one computer to a corresponding output or input device on the other computer.

-First run one instance of the program in `listen` mode.
-Then one or more instances of the program can connect to this audio server to `send` or `receive` audio.
+First run one instance of the program in `listen` mode on the remote computer.
 The server is persistent and will continue to listen for incoming connections until it is stopped.
+Note, at this point you have not specified any audio devices.

+Next, run one or more instances of the program on your local computer to `send` or `receive` audio to the remote.
-Senders or receivers remain connected until they are stopped, at which point they will disconnect from the listening process.
-This frees up audio devices on the server for other clients to use.
+At this point you specify the local and remote audio sources.
+These senders or receivers continue until they are stopped, at which point they will disconnect from the remote.
+This frees up the audio devices on the local and remote.
+If there is transmission problem this will also cause the two processes to disconnect.

 This tool uses the [`cpal`](https://crates.io/crates/cpal) Rust crate to access the host audio devices.
 CPAL defines audio using 3 parameters: